-No further fatalities were announced, with the death toll remaining on 31.
+No new deaths were recorded, with the fatality toll remaining on 35.

-Two patients have been hospitalized.
-Five patients are in hospital, all described as having moderate symptoms of the disease.
+Seven patients are in hospital, all of whom are described as having moderate symptoms of the disease.

 A useful summary in English of the latest COVID-19 situation including restrictions in place and rules on public assembly is available at this special government website.